Move On When Ready

 - Be on track to graduate

-- Obtain approval of the high school guidance counselor and parent(s)/legal guardian(s)
+- Obtain approval of the high school counselor and parent(s)/legal guardian(s)

-- Achieve a grade of C- or higher in their Georgia State courses to remain eligible for the program
+- Must remain in good academic standing with a 2.0 GPA or higher to remain eligible for the program

 Students must meet all three requirements for admission.
 Students not meeting one or more of the requirements will not be admissible for participation in the program.